5 things to remember in this season

-A lovely friend of mine who is a Children and Families Pastor was sending out a letter to the parents and carers in her church and asked me to proof-read it today.
+A friend of mine, who is a Children’s Pastor, sent this letter out to the parents and carers in her church.

 As a mum, it made me cry.

-I asked her if I could share her words in case there’s anyone else that needed to hear them today too.
+I asked her if I could share it in case there’s anyone else that needed to hear them today.

 Dear parents and carers,